saeyslab/nichenetr/vignettes/model_construction_with_liana.md

     ## OmniPath              1219         907               956                    773                     901            0.7842494                 0.8522602                  0.9933848
     ## MouseConsensus         874         796               763                    685                     789            0.8729977                 0.8605528                  0.9912060

-On average, ~90% of the ligands and receptors of LIANA databases are in the NicheNet LR network (`frac_ligands_overlap`, `frac_receptors_overlap_lr`).
-Furthermore, almost all of the receptors in LIANA databases are present in the NicheNet signaling network (`frac_receptors_overlap_sig`).
-When using the “Consensus” database of LIANA, there are ~100 ligands that are not present in NicheNet (in contrast, there are 303 ligands in NicheNet that are not present in the LIANA consensus database).
+On average, ~90% of the ligands and receptors of LIANA databases are in the NicheNet LR network (`frac_ligands_overlap`, `frac_receptors_overlap_lr`), and almost all of the receptors in LIANA databases are present in the NicheNet signaling network (`frac_receptors_overlap_sig`).
+When using the "Consensus" database of LIANA, there are ~100 ligands that are not present in NicheNet; in contrast, there are 303 ligands in NicheNet that are not present in the LIANA consensus database.

 To build the ligand-target model, we can use a very similar code to the [Construction of NicheNet’s ligand-target model](model_construction.md)